The Kid from Broken Gun: Cast

-Production and release
+Production

-Since 1949 Columbia Pictures had been economizing on its series of Charles Starrett westerns.
-Every all-new production now alternated with a "cheater"—a lower-budget production that incorporated entire sequences from older Durango Kid features.
-In The Kid from Broken Gun, the new scenes take up only about half of the 55-minute running time.
-Scriptwriter Barry Shipman structured the film as a courtroom story, so the testimony from the witnesses could be related as flashbacks to the older scenes.
-The old footage is taken from The Fighting Frontiersman (1946) and West of Sonora (1948).
+Since 1949, Columbia Pictures had been economizing on its series of Charles Starrett Western films.
+Every new production alternated with a lower-budget production that incorporated entire sequences from older Durango Kid features.
+In The Kid from Broken Gun, the new scenes comprise only about half of the 55-minute running time.
+Scriptwriter Barry Shipman structured the film as a courtroom story so that the scenes of witness testimony could be related as flashbacks to footage from The Fighting Frontiersman (1946) and West of Sonora (1948).

-Charles Starrett retired after filming was completed, ending the longest string of starring films in motion-picture history.
-Starrett made 131 feature films between 1935 and 1952, exclusively for Columbia.
-The studio fell back on its usual practice whenever a series was discontinued: the character identification was dropped from the film credits and the promotional materials.
-Starrett received star billing, but The Durango Kid was no longer mentioned.
+Starrett retired after filming was completed, ending the longest string of starring films in motion-picture history.
+Starrett appeared in 131 feature films between 1935 and 1952, exclusively for Columbia.